 The Initial Status Conference

-The Initial Status Conference, or the “ISC” is the first time the parties need to step into the courthouse.
-Although nerve wracking, the ISC is an easy way to get use to being in the courthouse for the purposes of dealing with your divorce.
-That is because the ISC is about a ten minute scheduling conference.
-The ISC occurs in a small room, with a family court facilitator, in other words, it is not held in the actual courtroom.
+The Initial Status Conference (ISC) is the first time the parties need to step into the courthouse.
+Although nerve-wracking, the ISC is an easy way to get used to being in the courthouse for the purposes of dealing with your divorce.
+The ISC is a ten to twenty minute scheduling conference that occurs in a small room, with a family court facilitator.
+It is not held in the actual courtroom.
 At the ISC, parties may request a temporary orders hearing.
 They also receive deadlines for things such as disclosures, discovery requests, and experts.

 The Settlement Conference is the next milestone.
-The Court always requires a settlement conference prior to the Temporary Orders Hearing.
-This is an informal opportunity for the parties to discuss any issues, prior to the Temporary Orders Hearing, in an effort to come to some sort of resolution.
-There are times where I have had entire cases actually settled at Settlement Conferences.
-However, there are also times where I have resolved nothing; it just depends on the case.
+The Court always requires a settlement conference prior to the Temporary Orders Hearing because this meeting is an informal opportunity for the parties to discuss any issues and come to some sort of resolution.
+We have had entire cases settled during a Settlement Conferences.
+However, there are also times where nothing gets resolved.
+It just depends on the case.

 The Temporary Orders Hearing

-The Temporary Orders Hearing is the first of two hearings in a typical divorce case.
+In Colorado, the Temporary Orders Hearing is the first of two hearings in a typical divorce case.
 Whatever issues not resolved at the settlement conference, will be addressed at the Temporary Orders Hearing.
-I tell my Clients that the Temporary Orders Hearing is where the judge puts a Band-Aid on the entire situation.
+The Temporary Orders Hearing is where the judge essentially puts a band-aid on the entire situation.
 When a couple separates, there are a lot of items that need to be taken care of—the mortgage, insurance, temporary parenting time, and other marital bills.
 Orders given out at a Temporary Orders Hearing are just that, temporary.
-Keep in mind, the Final Orders Hearing is where permanent orders are made.
-For more specifics on a Temporary Orders Hearing, read our article on Temporary Orders Hearing.
+Keep in mind, the Final Orders Hearing is where permanent orders are made during the marriage dissolution process.

 The Final Orders Hearing

 The last hurdle in a divorce case is the Final Orders Hearing.
-Unlike the Temporary Orders Hearing, the Orders issued are permanent.
+Unlike the Temporary Orders Hearing, the actions issued during these proceedings are permanent.
 At this point, the divorce is finalized.
-The final division of marital property, marital debt, and parenting time are decided at the Final Orders Hearing.
-For example if the parties have a marital home, the Court will determine if the house should be sold, if one of the parties gets to keep the house and pay out the other party, or how the equity should be sold.
-At the Final Orders Hearing the Court will also enter a Decree of Dissolution.
+The final division of marital property, debt, and parenting time are decided at the Final Orders Hearing.
+For example, if the parties have a marital home, the Court will determine if the house should be sold, if one of the parties gets to keep the house and pay out the other party, or how the parties should sell their equity should.
+At the Final Orders Hearing the Court also enters a Decree of Dissolution.
 At that time, the parties are officially divorced and permanent orders are put into place.
 To learn more about the divorce process in Colorado, contact our firm today.